tnyandoro/apple_clone_webpage/README.md

 ![screenshot](./app_screenshot.png)

-To develop the project we have used CSS Grid, CSS flex and gradient to tools to build apple nsvbar buttons.
+To develop the project we have used CSS Grid, CSS flex and gradient to tools to build apple navbar buttons.

 ## Built With